 Backcountry skiing is much like mountaineering, with the additional fact that many backcountry skiers are even more fitness oriented than mountaineers.
 We know, we know, this is a gross generalization, but it does bear out to be true.
 The setting is steep, remote, and inherently off trail.
 Choose your electronic accompaniment accordingly.
 Our recommendations for backcountry skiing are basically the same as for mountaineering, with one important caveat.
 In mid-winter backcountry skiing the main threat is often snow avalanches.
 This necessitates safety training and equipment including a transceiver but also requires giving consideration to electronic interference.
 Transceivers are vulnerable to the interference of nearby electronics.
 Adding more and more devices to your body and pack adds more risk that your avalanche beacon will malfunction when you most need it.
 Pick the transceiver first, and add just the most necessary others.

 Expedition travel, Whether on Foot, Skis, Mountains, or Water

-For extended remote travel we are carrying more and more devices with us.
+For extended remote travel, we are carrying more and more devices with us.
 These electronics do more and more for us, as is evidenced by the entire above article.
-In order to keep all those devices powered up, we have evaluated solar panels and external USB battery packs, which are turning out to be indispensable gadgets on their own.
+In order to keep all those devices powered up, we have evaluated solar charger and external USB battery packs, which are turning out to be indispensable gadgets on their own.